-Exercising and engaging in sports benefits our bodies and our minds.
-When people become active for the first time – or regain their mobility – their faces speak volumes.
-Individual circumstances can differ widely.
-So can the motives.
-Exercising your cardiovascular system, maintaining personal mobility, unwinding, leading an active life and overcoming challenges – these are all good reasons for people with and without disabilities to take up a sport.
+Living an active lifestyle benefits our bodies and minds.
+Exercising your cardiovascular system, maintaining personal mobility, unwinding, and overcoming challenges – these are all good reasons for people with and without disabilities to take up a sport.
 But where do you begin?
-On the following pages, we provide information and examples to help newcomers get started.
+We've provided information and examples to help newcomers get started.

 Which sport is right for me?